Danish-Jamroz/E-Commerce-Sales-Analysis-Python-MySQL-Power-BI/README.md

 This project takes a close look at a multi-category e-commerce business and asks a question that a lot of growing companies eventually run into: why isn't profit growing at the same pace as revenue?
 Order volumes have stayed healthy and top-line sales look strong, but that hasn't translated into the kind of margin growth leadership expected.
 This analysis was built to dig into that gap and figure out exactly where the money is being made, where it's quietly leaking away, and what the business should actually do about it.

-Background
+Background:

 The company operates across several product categories, sells through multiple channels, and serves customers in different regions.
 On paper, everything looks fine.
 Sales are consistent, the customer base is active, and orders keep coming in.
 But profitability has stagnated, and without a clear view into which products, customer segments, channels, or regions are actually driving that profit, leadership has been left making decisions somewhat in the dark.
 This project was built to close that gap.
 The goal was to identify the real drivers of profitability, flag the areas that are dragging margins down, and turn all of that into recommendations that management could actually act on.

-How the project was built
+How the project was built:

 Since a real production dataset wasn't available for this kind of end-to-end analysis, the first step was generating a realistic synthetic dataset using Python, resulting in roughly 109,884 rows across 49 columns.
 To make it behave like a real-world dataset, missing values and duplicate records were deliberately introduced, since any analyst working with live business data will eventually have to deal with exactly that kind of mess.